-The group of researchers from the Charles University and the University of Trondheim have from the summer 2019 been examining the problems around the total number of forcibly sent Czech workers to Norway and likewise the problems around the Czech-Norwegian relationships after the war
+The group of researchers from the Charles University and the University of Trondheim have from the summer 2019 been examining the topic of Czech forced labour in Norway.

 Prof. Hans Otto Frøland from the Institute of Modern History at the University of Trondheim is an expert on Norwegian war history.
 He researches the German building projects in Norway where forced labours and war prisoners from occupied Europe worked.